 Sell Wedding Shoes Online

 To love and to cherish, till shoes do us part.
 Just kidding.
-If you want to put up your wedding shoes for sale, these two sites will help you fetch a nifty profit.
+If you want to put up your wedding shoes for sale, these two sites will help you make extra money.

 While you won’t pay a commission, you’ll need to pay a flat listing fee of $5 to sell your shoes on Once Wed.
 Your listing will appear on their website for one year.